couleur-tweak-tips/CTT/docs/gaming/encyclopedia/presentation-model.md

 ##### [Optimizations For Windowed Games](https://devblogs.microsoft.com/directx/updates-in-graphics-and-gaming/)
-This is a feature present withing Windows 11 which converts any DirectX application using the Bit-Block Transfer Model with optimal flip mode for:
+This is a feature present withing Windows 11 which converts any DirectX application using the Bit-Block Transfer Model with optimal the Flip Model for:

 - Lower Frame Latency
 - Auto HDR